AdguardTeam/AdguardKnowledgeBase/02.general/01.adguard-ad-filters/docs.en.md

 ## Experimental filter

-Filter designed to test certain hazardous filtering rules before they are added to the basic filters.
+This filter serves to test some new filtering rules that can potentially cause conflicts and mess with websites' work.
+In case these rules perfrom without any issues, they get added to basic filters.

 [View all the rules](https://filters.adtidy.org/extension/chromium/filters/5.txt)